maxigeist/web-workers/README.md

 To use the web worker, you need to run a local server in the directory where the `index.html` file is located.
 This is because web workers cannot be run in a file that is opened directly in the browser.

-1. Navigate to the `with web worker` folder.
+1. Navigate to the `with-web-workers` folder.
 2. Run this command to open an HTTP server in the current directory:
    ```sh
    python -m http.server 8080